ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_radiation_budget.rst

 Recipes are stored in esmvaltool/recipes/

 * recipe_radiation_budget.yml

 Diagnostics are stored in esmvaltool/diag_scripts/radiation_budget/

-    * radiation_budget.py: Plot the global radiation budget.
 * seasonal_radiation_budget.py: Write the global climatological seasonal radiation budget to a text file.